luosz/FundData/README.md

+# FundData
-# This Python program fetches historical data of mutual funds from http://funds.hexun.com/
+## This Python program fetches historical data of mutual funds from http://funds.hexun.com/

 ## Usage
 ### Run funddata.py with command line arguments of start date, end date and a list of fund codes